Try the Full Power of Brosix with 10% lifetime discount!

 5. Do sudoku or some other brain exercise.

-6. Run an errand in between tasks.
+6. Run an errand between tasks.

-7. Grab a coffee with a coworker or friend
+7. Grab a coffee with a coworker or friend.

-19. Allow Anonymous Feedback
+19. Allow anonymous feedback

-20. Recognize Your Team
+20. Recognize your team

 “One sure-fire way to improve communication at work is to celebrate company and staff accomplishments.
 Share items like people joining your team, earning promotions, and getting kudos from clients or team members.
-Share on whatever internal communication platform your team uses or external like your social media channels if your team is comfortable with it.”
+Share on whatever internal communication platform your team uses or something external like your social media channels if your team is comfortable with it.”

--Colton De Vos, Marketing and Communications Specialist, Resolute Technology Solutions
+– Colton De Vos, Marketing and Communications Specialist, Resolute Technology Solutions

-Meeting your team regularly and recognizing their thoughts, opinions, and accomplishments shows that you truly value them.
+Regular communication is important and recognizing their thoughts, opinions, and accomplishments shows that you truly value them.

-What Ideas Can You Implement?
+What Ideas Can You Implement to Improve Team Communication?

-• Forge real connections by meeting your team regularly, recognizing them and their accomplishments, sharing goals and challenges, and even socializing
+• Forge real connections by meeting your team regularly, recognizing them and their accomplishments, sharing goals and challenges, and even socializing.

-• Encourage questions, feedback, and knowledge-sharing
+• Encourage questions, feedback, and knowledge-sharing.

-• Take meaningful breaks
+• Take meaningful breaks.

-• Craft your toolkit to suit your team, but don’t go overboard
+• Craft your toolkit to suit your team, but don’t go overboard.

-• Don’t overlook the role of sound security protocols and administrative control
+• Don’t overlook the role of sound security protocols and administrative control.

 What ideas can you implement?
 Not sure where to start?
 Consider Brosix.
 With the right mix of communication, collaboration, productivity, and security features, it’s built to improve team communication.
 Give it a try!